aitgon/wopmars/docs/content/wrapper.rst

 Inherit models
 --------------

 During the conception of your workflows, you may want to make multiple rules write in the same table in a specific order (for example, one rule create entries and the other add informations in the fields).
-Basically, you would do like ever, playing with inputs and outputs in order to fit your needs but this way, you will be stuck with a logic problem where WoPMaRS won't be able to say "this rule should be run before this one", like in the following schema:
+Basically, you would do like ever, playing with inputs and outputs in order to fit your needs but this way, you will be stuck with a logic problem where WopMars won't be able to say "this rule should be run before this one", like in the following schema:

 .. figure::  images/model_inheritance.png
    :align:   center

-   *If you want the rules to be run in this specific order, WoPMaRS can't understand if `rule 2` is supposed to run before `rule 4` on the basis of the table names*
+   *If you want the rules to be run in this specific order, WopMars can't understand if `rule 2` is supposed to run before `rule 4` on the basis of the table names*

 You can bypass this issue using *model inheritance*.
 With the model inheritance, you can build a model which inherit from a former model and add it some new attributes.